jkesanie/raid-au/raid-agency-app-static/DOCUMENTATION.md

 The application fetches data using shell scripts in the `scripts/` directory:

-- `fetch-raids.sh`: Authenticates with OAuth and fetches RAiD data
+- `fetch-raids.js`: Authenticates with OAuth and fetches RAiD data
-- `fetch-handles.sh`: Fetches handles from multiple environments
+- `fetch-handles.js`: Fetches handles from multiple environments
+- `fetch-citation.js`: Fetches Citation with optional caching mechanism

 The data flow is as follows: